ALK-Abelló: Partnerships and collaborations

-From 2006 until 2016, ALK had a strategic alliance with Merck & Co to develop and commercialize ALK’s SLIT-tablet products in the United States, Canada and Mexico, granting Merck exclusive rights to develop, market and distribute the tablets for grass pollen allergy, house dust mite allergy and ragweed allergy in those markets.
+From 2006 until 2016, ALK had a strategic alliance with Merck & Co to develop and commercialize ALK's SLIT-tablet products in the United States, Canada and Mexico, granting Merck exclusive rights to develop, market and distribute the tablets for grass pollen allergy, house dust mite allergy and ragweed allergy in those markets.
 In June 2016, ALK and Merck & Co announced that the partnership would end by the end of 2016.

 The company also has an alliance with Torii Pharmaceutical Co.
-Ltd to develop and commercialize ALK’s house dust mite allergy immunotherapy products in Japan.
+Ltd to develop and commercialize ALK's house dust mite allergy immunotherapy products in Japan.
 The agreement covers the house dust mite SLIT-tablet, an injection-based immunotherapy product, and diagnostic products for house dust mite allergy.
 In addition, it established a research and development collaboration to develop a SLIT-tablet product for Japanese cedar pollen allergy.

-In China, ALK had a collaboration with Eddingpharm which covered ALK’s diagnostic skin prick test for house dust mite allergy, and a subcutaneous immunotherapy (SCIT) product, also for house dust mite allergy.
+In China, ALK had a collaboration with Eddingpharm which covered ALK's diagnostic skin prick test for house dust mite allergy, and a subcutaneous immunotherapy (SCIT) product, also for house dust mite allergy.
 Under the agreement, Eddingpharm handled sales and distribution, while ALK provided medical and scientific expertise.
 Announced in April 2014, the collaboration was to run for an initial seven years, provided certain performance targets were met.
 However, the agreement was terminated by ALK in 2016, in favor of a collaboration with a new distributor.

-ALK also has a collaboration with Abbott covering Russia and selected emerging markets, under which Abbott gains rights to distribute and commercialize ALK's SLIT-tablets for grass, ragweed, tree and house dust mite allergies.
-The agreement with Abbott was expanded in 2016, allowing Abbott to register and sell ALK’s house dust mite SLIT-tablet in seven markets in South-East Asia: Hong Kong, Malaysia, the Philippines, Singapore, South Korea, Taiwan and Thailand.
+ALK also has had a collaboration with Abbott covering Russia and selected emerging markets, under which Abbott gained rights to distribute and commercialize ALK's SLIT-tablets for grass, ragweed, tree and house dust mite allergies.
+The agreement with Abbott was expanded in 2016, and allowed Abbott until the end of the collaboration in 2017 to register and sell ALK's house dust mite SLIT-tablet in seven markets in South-East Asia: Hong Kong, Malaysia, the Philippines, Singapore, South Korea, Taiwan and Thailand.

-ALK also signed a collaboration with bioCSL (now name Seqirus) covering Australia and New Zealand which grants it exclusive rights to promote and sell ALK’s SLIT-tablets against house dust mite and grass pollen allergy and its adrenaline auto-injector.
+ALK also signed a collaboration with bioCSL (now name Seqirus) covering Australia and New Zealand which grants it exclusive rights to promote and sell ALK's SLIT-tablets against house dust mite and grass pollen allergy and its adrenaline auto-injector.